≡ Menu

 Discospondylitis in Dogs… What is it?
 And how much will it cost to fix?

-Discospondylitis is basically spondylitis in dogs, which is a spinal cord problem impacting almost every moment of the dog’s life.
-Thankfully, it’s treatable, but it’s good to learn everything you need to know about diskospondylitis so you can help your dog asap.
+Discospondylitis is spondylitis in dogs, a spinal cord problem impacting almost every moment of the dog’s life.
+Thankfully, it’s treatable, but it’s good to learn everything you need about diskospondylitis to help your dog ASAP.

 What is Discospondylitis?

-To start, the word has two spellings: discospondylitis or diskospondylitis, but of course they mean the same thing.
-Basically, the soft spongy stuff between vertebrae or the vertebrae itself swells from infection, thus causing the dog’s back to curve in an unnatural way.
+To start, the word has two spellings: discospondylitis or diskospondylitis, but of course, they mean the same thing.
+The soft, spongy stuff between vertebrae or the vertebrae itself swells from infection, thus causing the dog’s back to curve unnaturally.

 Clinical Signs of Diskospondylitis